 All scholarships require that students be enrolled full-time (12 credits) in the College of Biological Sciences and have a cumulative GPA of at least 3.0 (unless otherwise noted).

 Scholarships for continuing students are awarded on a competitive basis and approximately half of the applicants will be successful in receiving some funding.
 A cumulative GPA of at least 3.0 is required of all applicants.
 While financial need and other factors do play a significant role, a successful applicant will usually have a GPA of 3.3 or better and the average successful applicant will have a GPA of about 3.8.

 The typical recipient of a memorial scholarship will have a very high GPA and strong letters of recommendation, along with a record of activities, interests and personal values that mirrors and honors the individual for whom the award was named.
 A meaningful evaluation by the scholarship committee usually requires that an applicant has a significant record of coursework at the University, so most successful applicants will have at taken at least 60 credits from the U of M. Applications from students with fewer credits are occasionally successful in cases where there is evidence of both strong individual potential and substantial financial need.
-On the other hand, students who would have as many as 120 credits by the time a scholarship award would take effect will be encouraged to graduate.
-The committee does not seriously consider these applicants, regardless of their academic qualifications, unless there is a sound justification for the extension of their undergraduate experience.
+On the other hand, students who would have as many as 120 credits and have met all course requirements, by the time a scholarship award would take effect will be encouraged to graduate.

 For questions, contact Anna Cullen at firstname.lastname@example.org or 612-624-2244.